b2l/what-the-flux/README.md

 ```

 It is tempting to listen to another store than ours

-And mutate the state according to the dependency(*What are you trying to say
-here?*)
+and mutate our store state in response to this change

 #### What we should do